12 Angry Men

 The RSM (Harry Andrews) who effectively runs the punishment camp is an extraordinarily capable non-commissioned officer with a real grasp of his duties and an ability to perform them.
 Two soldiers caught “away” in Cairo are “doubled out” after serving their time and shake each other’s hand, restored to the ranks.
 Staff Williams proves himself by drinking the RSM under the cot heroically, and then by brutalizing the prisoners.
 One of them dies, a rear-echelon desk man, the RSM errs by salvaging his command in a whitewash.

 This already lengthy note gives only a few of the details in a much-overlooked film, because the particularity of the analysis it provides and the frankness of the style seem to have made for a difficulty in its reception even though there is nothing obscure about it.
 The subtlety of its various strands, such as the sergeant major’s joke about a shower-head “for the gas”, is rigorously constructed without a real perspective outside the events, the tragedy works itself into a sort of Fellini quandary addressed in Prova d’orchestra.
-Against the theme is the notion of breaking men down, the misunderstanding (if there is one) comes from the shock of a different angle on The DI that also affects and is answered by Full Metal Jacket.
+Against the theme is the notion of breaking men down, the misunderstanding (if there is one) comes from the shock of a different angle on The D.I. that also affects and is answered by Full Metal Jacket.

 Lumet follows The Pawnbroker by completely shifting to an essentially British perspective, beyond this in a remote location under difficult conditions he engages in the most brilliant filmmaking as first among equals with his cast and settings, so that in the division of labor it has been hard to see the actual work done in the several parts.
 Connery has a complex turn reflecting the pivotal structure, Andrews in a leading position carries the whole structure without visible strain except where the character shows it, Davis as a West Indian ranker (with Jack Watson, Roy Kinnear and Alfred Lynch) has the turns of the tragedy to play as a light effervescence, Hendry stands to under his cap as a remote revelation, Redgrave plays the MO as a John Ford character trembling ideally in his boots but realistically marching on, and Ian Bannen from another vantage also reflects the events as Staff Harris, all the while Lumet blazes with Oswald Morris’s camera in the blazing sun (a gas mask over the lens for a POV up the punishment hill with sound of forced breathing seems to have gone right into 2001: A Space Odyssey) and back at Borehamwood, always in exactly the right key with no waste or let, only the action drives the theme in a range of expressive fluctuations that give a subtle, complete account.